Addiction treatment services

 Gambling addiction

-There may be a charge for residential programmes.
+There may be a charge for residential (in-patient or overnight) programmes.
 However, these charges are often on a sliding scale and your ability to cover the fees should not be a barrier to you accessing the service.
-A medical card may cover stays in selected drug treatment centres.
-If you have health insurance, contact your insurer to find out if treatment costs are covered.

 Private treatment services

 Private treatment programmes are not free of charge and prices vary depending on the programme.
-These costs may be covered by private health insurance.
+These costs may be covered by your private health insurance.
 For more details on access to private treatment services, contact the service provider.

 Drugs.ie and Askaboutalcohol.ie are HSE websites with information about drug and alcohol services.
 Each has a directory of services that you can search to find specific services in your local area.

-The HSE Drugs and Alcohol Helpline provides support, information and referral to services.
+The HSE Drugs and Alcohol Helpline provides confidential support, information and referral to services.
 Call Freephone 1800 459 459 or email helpline@hse.ie.